-When visiting Europe, many travelers tend to automatically envision its cities, like Paris, Rome and London, the endless museums, nightlife, historic sites, and perhaps, castles.
+When visiting Europe, many travelers tend to automatically envision cities like Paris, Rome and London, the endless museums, nightlife, historic sites, and perhaps, castles.
 But just like here in the U.S., Europe is home to a multitude of beautiful national parks.
 While you’re there, why not enjoy the opportunity to visit one or more, providing a great way to experience picture-perfect landscapes, enjoy fresh air, peace and quiet.

 Goreme National Park is an amazing and unique design of nature.
 This striking landscape was entirely sculpted by erosion, with the valley and its surroundings filled with rock-hewn sanctuaries that offer evidence of Byzantine art in the post-Iconoclastic period.
 The dramatic, unusual rock formations for which the park is famous, resemble columns, pillars, obelisks, needles and fingers, reaching up to 130 feet tall.
 With the smooth irregularity of the formations, they appear as if they’ve been sloppily molded out of clay.
 The hermitage of Simeon monks dedicated a chapel which was carved into a three-headed fairy chimney to Saint Simeon, while some of the earth pillars in the area were hollowed out and used as refuges for hermits.
 Cappadocia has been the seat of several civilizations and covers underground cities, with some of the most extraordinary including the regions ofKaymakli, Derinkuyu, Mazl Ozkonak and Tatlarin.
 Used as sanctuaries for long periods, they were recently renovated and made available to visitors.

 Not well-known by those outside the region, Plitvice Lakes National Park is one of the most breathtaking natural landmarks in all of Eastern Europe, if not the entire continent.
 Its maze of lakes and waterfalls, lush greenery and clear azure waters, is so fantasy-like it seems as if it were computer generated and plunked right down in Croatia.
 Located in the country’s rugged interior, the 16 terraced, crystalline lakes are laced together by waterfalls and miles of plank walks.
-The mineral-rich waters carve through the rock, depositing tufa in continually changing formations while the pathways wind around the edges, underneath and across the gurgling water.
+A must-see in Croatia, the mineral-rich waters carve through the rock, depositing tufa in continually changing formations while the pathways wind around the edges, underneath and across the gurgling water.
 You can choose from several different paths around the lakes that range in time and difficulty.
-A complete run through of the park on Trail H takes upwards of six hours – while it can be done in as few as four if you move quickly, you’ll want to take your time to revel in the scenery.
+A complete run-through of the park on Trail H takes upwards of six hours – while it can be done in as few as four if you move quickly, you’ll want to take your time to revel in the scenery.
 Some trails also offer boat transfers and bus transfers which can slice a couple of hours off the trek.

 Belluno Dolomite National Park, or Dolomiti Bellunesi Parco Nazionale as Italian’s refer to it, is a marvel that surpasses just about any of the country’s famed museums.
 Though the park is fairly easy to access, just an hour and a half’s drive from Venice, it remains largely wild and unspoiled.
 Named for the Dolomites, the breathtaking mountain range that spans five northeastern territories, visitors can enjoy hiking, biking, winter sports and wildlife watching.
-The park itself can only be driven by car over two roadways, but hiker’s will find a true paradise with miles and miles of hiking trails, including the Dolomite mountain trail No. 1 which winds through the park.
+The park itself can only be driven by car over two roadways, but hikers will find a true paradise with miles and miles of hiking trails, including the Dolomite mountain trail No. 1 which winds through the park.
 The ancient town of Belluno, with 37,000 residents is the main town in the eastern Dolomites and makes an ideal place to base your stay.

 Loch Lomond and the Trossachs National Park is one of the largest at 720-square-miles, as well as one of the most beautiful national parks in the U.K. The park is renowned for its magnificent mountain scenery and 22 lochs, the most famous being Loch Lomond with its crystalline waters that have been immortalized in song.
 Soaring mountains loom to the north, while a scattering of islands are dotted along its south end and picturesque villages like Luss line its western shores.
 Accessible beaches around Lomond’s shores also make it ideal for summer swimming.
 Argyll Forest Park, located at the western edge of the national park, is typified by ancient trees, tranquil lochs and an abundance of wildlife.
 Ben Arthur is also set within the park, often referred to as “the Cobbler,” one of Scotland’s most popular climbs.